My Services and Approach

 1. Curiosity

 Reflexive questioning guides our children to redirect and ultimately self-direct.
-When we as parents lead with genuine curiosity it can shift the energy of our interactions in a more positive, collaborative way.
+When we lead with curiosity it can shift the energy of our interactions in a more collaborative way.

 2. Future thinking

-Picturing outcomes is so important for our children as they develop agency and self-determination.
-It’s also important for us as parents to consider future goals as we choose what to prioritize at any given moment within our families.
+Picturing outcomes is important for our children as they develop agency and self-determination.
+It’s also important for us to consider future goals as we choose what to prioritize at any given moment within our families.

 3. Growth mindset

-Our brains are constantly learning and growing, and the EF system begins developing at birth and continues to develop until our late-20’s.
+Our brains are constantly learning, and the EF system continues to develop until our late-20’s.
 We can define what success looks like for our family, and celebrate every win.

 When we work together, you’ll learn:

-The root causes of challenges (and the skills necessary to shift those challenges)
+• The root causes of challenges (and the skills to focus on building)

 STUDENT Executive Function SUPPORT

-Following dynamic assessment, my model of executive function support uses skill clusters and focuses on individual areas of need.
-Plans are specifically designed for each student and will include a variety of educational supports.
+My model of executive function support uses skill clusters and focuses on individual areas of need.
+Plans are specifically designed for each student and can include a variety of educational supports.

 Elementary Students